kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 - `test/integration/apiserver/admissionwebhook/`: new test mirroring `excludedresources_test.go`.
 Covers (a) gate enabled — webhook is not dispatched for any GroupResource in `exclusion.Excluded()`; (b) gate disabled — webhook is dispatched as before; (c) parity with the VAP/MAP exclusion list.

-`staticManifestsMergeOrder` (added in 1.38; links will be added when the implementation PR lands):
+`staticOrder` (added in 1.38; links will be added when the implementation PR lands):

 - `test/integration/apiserver/admissionwebhook/`: new test asserting the observed mutation order of interleaved manifest-based and REST-based mutating webhooks for each of `StaticFirst`, `StaticLast`, and `ByName`, and that a manifest-based configuration named `<rest-name>.static.k8s.io` occupies the same relative position under `ByName` as the REST-based configuration it replaces.